Queaty-0/NyxPerennial-docs/README.md

 Documentation of my Homelab

 Welcome!
 This repo documents my home infrastructure lab ("NyxPerennial").
 It contains a 3-node Proxmox cluster, an OPNsense firewall/router, Kubernetes by K3s, and several self-hosted services.

+## 📓 Architecture[docs/architecture.md]

+What's inside my homelab?
+A physical and logical design of the homelab.

+## 💻 Services[docs/services.md]

+Overview of applications, containers, and VMs currently running.

+## ☸️ Kubernetes[docs/kubernetes.md]

+Kubernetes cluster design and additional services

+## 🌐 Networking[docs/networking.md]

+Networking and routing layout.

+## ⭐ The Future[docs/future.md]

+Goals and Projects I have for the homelab.